Carlos Luján exhibits his sculptural vines at El Vergel

 - July 27, 2020

-The Ecological Vegetarian Restaurant El Vergel houses some beautiful sculptures that emerge from the earth and from the hand of Carlos Luján from Madrid.
+The Ecological Vegetarian Restaurant El Vergel houses some beautiful sculptures that emerge from the earth and from the hand of Carlos Luján from Madrid and best picnic tables so you can feast outside while enjoying a more natural vibe.
 They are unique, handcrafted pieces that pay homage to nature and the culture of wine.

 After the cleaning process, Luján gives them an anti-aging treatment with glues and varnishes until that old vine becomes a sculpture with a magical and trickery natural beauty that generates an interesting feedback with the spectator.
 They transmit sensations, feelings, emotions, memories, movement… they are living pieces that catch the eye to play with it.
 To make their work more perfect, each of their strains has a natural support: granite that mostly comes from the mountains of Cadalso de los Vidrios.
 Each of its strains is different from the next, so that each one has its own personality and energy that transports an image of nature to the space it occupies.
 In order to give them a greater symbolic value, Luján has come up with original names for each of his creations: the Swing Tree, the Hanging Tree, the Dry Olive Tree, Dragons, In Solitude…